pgEdge/pgedge-helm/docs/multicluster.md

 Deploying across multiple Kubernetes clusters with pgEdge Distributed requires addressing two aspects:

-1. Network Connectivity
-    a.
-We must ensure that pgEdge nodes can connect across Kubernetes clusters with cross-cluster DNS using tools like Cilium or Submariner
+**Network Connectivity:** We must ensure that pgEdge nodes can connect across Kubernetes clusters with cross-cluster DNS using tools like Cilium or Submariner.

-2. Certificate Management
-    a.
-We must ensure that managed users have consistent client certificates across all pgEdge nodes by copying certificates across clusters using different tools
+**Certificate Management:** We must ensure that managed users have consistent client certificates across all pgEdge nodes by copying certificates across clusters using different tools.

 These domains are well known in the Kubernetes community as part of operating other multi-cluster workloads, and customers often have solutions in place to manage them, so building a single approach into pgedge-helm doesn’t make sense.